Learning a Group-Aware Policy for Robot Navigation: Experimental Evaluation

-We note that the robot with the group aware policy took longer to reach the goal.
-However, by and large, we do not see significant differences in robot speed between the two approaches.
-The group-aware robot took a longer path to its goal due to its preference of navigating around groups of pedestrian to avoid group intersections, whereas the baseline robot aimed to reach its goal in spite of cutting in between groups of pedestrians.
-Fig.~\ref{fig:case-study} illustrates an example of such behavior---the baseline policy chose a path that cut through the pedestrian group whereas, in the same scenario, our group-aware policy chose a path around the group.
-The resulted group-aware behavior ultimately enabled greater group cohesion and less disruption while improving group and individual discomfort.
-We additionally computed the distances between the pedestrians and the robot for both policies (Fig.~\ref{fig:case-study} top-right) as well as the velocities of the pedestrians (Fig.~\ref{fig:case-study} bottom-right) over time.
-During interaction between the robot and the pedestrians, we observe that the distance between the pedestrians and the robot was lower for the baseline policy corresponding to the results reported in Table~\ref{table:social_results_summary}.
-Further, we see that the average pedestrian velocity decreased substantially during the times of interaction in the baseline policy; however, we do not see similar decreases in our group-aware policy.
+We note that the robot with the group-aware policy took longer to reach the goal compared to the SARL policy.
+However, we do not see significant differences in robot speed between the two approaches.
+The group-aware robot took a longer path to its goal due to its preference of navigating around groups of pedestrians to avoid group intersections, whereas the SARL robot aimed to reach its goal in spite of cutting in between groups of pedestrians.
+Fig.~\ref{fig:case-study} illustrates an example of such behavior---the SARL policy chose a path that intersects the pedestrian group whereas, in the same scenario, our policy chose a path around the group.
+The resulted group-aware behavior ultimately enabled greater group cohesion and less disruption, while improving group and individual discomfort.
+We additionally computed the distances between the pedestrians and the robot for both policies (Fig.~\ref{fig:case-study} top-right), as well as the velocities of the pedestrians (Fig.~\ref{fig:case-study} bottom-right), over time.
+During interaction between the robot and the pedestrians, we observe that the distance between the pedestrians and the robot was lower for the SARL policy corresponding to the results reported in Table~\ref{table:r_and_p_results_summary}.
+Further, we see that the average pedestrian velocity decreased substantially during the times of interaction in the SARL policy; however, we do not see similar decreases in our group-aware policy.